HYF-Class19/RCP-Team/README.md

 ## Project aspect and roles

+Each of the team participates in all the tasks of the project.
+But based on the strengths of each participant, we assigned the roles.
 You can find all the project aspect and the main roles for each.

 - Management [John](https://github.com/johnedelbi)
 - Documentation (All of us)